IBerniak/forst_blog/README.md

 # test_blog

-A blog which is dwsigned with Django framework.
+A blog which is designed with Django framework.
 You can find it at http://testdjangoblog.pythonanywhere.com